ObelusFamily/Anythink-Market-eam6bfzh/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_

+- Step 1.
+Install Docker
+- Step 2.
+Make sure docker is running by issuing these commands from a terminal
+- docker -v
+- docker-compose -v
+- The versions of those two programs should be shown.
+Otherwise seek help from Ness